Stanwood, WA is just a few miles north of the new, wide-span bridge on Interstate 5 bridge on the North Fork of the Stillaguamish River at Arlington.

 After living with the intense traffic of King County, you've decided to explore Snohomish County's quieter, slower lifestyle.

 The quaint main streets of Arlington, Darrington, and Granite Falls beckon, with bakery shop owners that enjoy greeting you by name, and local grocery stores that still carry your favorite brands of cheese, coffee, and crackers.

 Homes in Bothell, Kenmore, and Woodinville lead you right into an easy commute along the Tech Corridor, or a quick bus ride to Cascadia College, and the U of W Bothell.

-Rural and small town living may be just right for your family, and your animals.
-Whether it's a vacation get-away, or full time lifestyle, you owe it to yourself to lose the stress, and slow down from today's hectic pace.
+Rural and small-town living may be just right for your family, and your animals.
+Whether it's a vacation get-away or a full-time lifestyle, you owe it to yourself to lose the stress and slow down from today's hectic pace.
 Spend an afternoon fishing from your own acreage along the North Fork of the Stillaguamish.
-The wondrous Cascade and Olympic mountain views, will serve to uplift your spirit every day.
+The wondrous Cascade and Olympic Mountain views will serve to uplift your spirit every day.

 If it's time to find a new home for your family, big enough to have a few chickens or something with an equestrian sized property, you'll discover Snohomish County is filled with good pastures and many horse-friendly properties.
 Snohomish County is still within daily driving range to Boeing and other major job centers, so they tend to go fast.
 Let your realtor know what you're looking for early on in your moving plans.